imversed/imversed/docs/For User/Imversed Governance/Best Practices.md

    * your reasons for selecting this plan
    * your motivation for delivering this solution/value

-4. Funding - amount and denomination proposed eg. 5000 EVMOS
+4. Funding - amount and denomination proposed eg. 5000 IMV
    * the entity controlling the account receiving the funding
    * consider an itemized breakdown of funding per major deliverable
    * consider outlining how the funds will be spent